TrueShadow01/REME/README.md

 The original projects is no longer being updated, so this fork continues development, fixes bugs and improves the combatibility with newer RE Engine titles.

+Note: This project is not affiliated with any third-party forums or communities reposting it.

 ---

 ## Changes in this fork